mlubin/PajaritoSupplement/ec2_scripts/README.md

 You will need a Gurobi Cloud license key in order to run Gurobi on AWS.
 You can obtain a prepaid license for a specified number of hours by contacting Gurobi licensing (this is free for academic use).

-Once you have this license, you should paste it into `GUROBI_LICENSE_KEY.txt`.
+Once you have this license, you should paste it into `GUROBI_CLOUD_KEY.txt`.
 Do **NOT** commit this file or share it e.g. to Github, as it will let anyone use your Gurobi license.

 ## Configuring your job details